Aimar-Goni/AG_AIMedievalSim/README.md

                     // ... (handle no bids) ...
                 }
                 ```
-                [FIG DESC: Figure 24. `AMS_AIManager::SelectQuestWinner_Internal` function.
+                [Figure 24. `AMS_AIManager::SelectQuestWinner_Internal` function.
 This logic iterates through bids received for a specific `QuestID`, selecting the `winner` based on the `highestBid`.
 It includes a tie-breaking mechanism using `BidTimestamp`.
 The winning AI is then assigned the `originalQuest`.]

             *   Handle quest completion (`RequestQuestCompletion`).
         *   AI characters' `AssignQuest` method updates their Blackboard (e.g., `bHasQuest`, `QuestType`).